 Sundry debtors generally arise from transactions outside the usual trading activities of the Group.
-Collateral is not normally obtained a) Impaired trade debtors
+Collateral is not normally obtained.

 Transactions outside the usual operating activities of the Group have given rise to amounts owing from other entities.
 Repayments are specified by agreements.